2-8-0: South Africa

 While subjecting the Consolidations to exhaustive testing on all types of traffic and under varying conditions, some trouble was experienced with the leading pony truck and it was dropped in favour of a four-wheeled bogie in later orders for more eighth class locomotives.
 All subsequent Cape eighth class locomotives were therefore built with a 4-8-0 Mastodon wheel arrangement.

 South West Africa

 In 1907 and 1910, the Staatsbahn Keetmanshoop (Keetmanshoop State Railway) in German South West Africa placed 21 tank locomotives in service.
 After the first World War, when all railways in the territory came under the administration of the South African Railways in 1922, five locomotives of the batch of 1910 survived.
 They were not classified or renumbered, but were referred to as the eight-coupled tanks.

 In 1911, nine tender locomotives were placed in service by the Staatsbahn Lüderitzbucht-Keetmanshoop (Lüderitzbucht-Keetmanshoop State Railway).
 After the first World War, all nine locomotives came onto the roster of the SAR, where they were referred to as the eight-coupled tenders.

 Sweden

-The unusual M3t Turbine Steam Locomotive was of this type but also the E2 class and a number of other freight class locomotives where of this type in Sweden.
+The unusual M3t Turbine Steam Locomotive was of this type.
+90 of the Swedish E (0-8-0) class were rebuilt between 1935 and 1951 and given a lead truck, designated the class E2.